AmanMuhammetTKM/Meta---HTML-CSS-project/README.md

 Archieve: Journey 6th july-20th, 31st August --> now Sep 24th.
 Almost 40days.

 ****Sep 24th:**  I used copilot to change things fully.
 Which I dont understand what it did to my code and how it did.
 When it used Dia browser it shows how to do which part.
 If u write by hand u can at least relate which part u doing and how.
 I will never want to do again.
-But Just tring for now as newbee!
+But Just trying for now as newbee!

 **Sep 25th: try** Trying to learn short cuts in VS. Made to do list.